dear-satan/n-is/README.md

 ## Why I Created This

 I created N-is as an exploration of the Tetris concept, extending it to work with different polyomino sizes.
-This project demonstrates how the core mechanics of Tetris can be generalized, creating both simpler versions (Dis/Tris) and more complex versions (Pentis).
+This project demonstrates how the core mechanics of Tetris can be generalized, creating both simpler versions (Mono/Dis/Tris) and more complex versions (Pentis/Hexis).

-The "fun" mode with non-standard shapes adds another layer of challenge and demonstrates how breaking traditional polyomino rules can lead to harder gameplay
+The "fun" mode with non-standard shapes adds another layer of challenge and demonstrates how breaking traditional polyomino rules can lead to even more challenging gameplay.

 It also serves as a practical example of terminal-based game development using Python and the curses library, showing how to handle user input, game logic, and rendering in a text-based environment.